GitOps Process

 GitOps prerequisites

 Adopting GitOps requires reliable infrastructure automation.
-Kubestack combines an intuitive change management process with at least two dedicated environments, by default called ops and apps, to achieve this.
+Kubestack combines an intuitive change management process with at least one internal and one external environment to achieve this.

 The change management process uses Git branches and tags to trigger the pipeline.
-The pipeline will either provide feedback for peer-reviews, validate changes against the ops environment or promote the change to the apps environment.
+The pipeline will either provide feedback for peer-reviews, validate changes against the internal environment or promote the change to the external environment.

 This enables teams to jointly maintain the configuration of Kubernetes infrastructure and Kubernetes services in a reliable and automated way.